cifpfbmoll/quarkus-getting-started-VictorPorlan/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Use the app
-Using the following command
+Using the following command you will run the app in dev mode in the port 8080 of your localhost.
 ```
 ./mvnw compile quarkus:dev
 ```
-you will run the app in dev mode in the port 8080 of your localhost.
-You can also run the app by executing the jar file: Run this command first
+You can also run the app by executing the jar file: Run these two commands in order to execute the app.

 ```
 ./mvnw package
 ```
-to get the target file and then this one
 ```
 java -jar target/quarkus-app/quarkus-run.jar
 ```
-to execute the app.

 ## Endpoints
 http://localhost:8080/hello will return a simple "hello"